Bluebear1701/myreadme/README.md

 ## Installation
-clone from github repo and npm install the answer prompts run node index
+ljsdfiusdjf

 ## Usage
-It will help Developers generate a Readme for their projects.

 ## Contributions
-Make a Fork and a Pull request
+djflskdjf

 ## Test
-No test at this time
+none

 ## Questions

-undefined
-If you have any questions you can [email](mailto:monkey1701@hotmail.com) me.
+If you have any questions you can [email](mailto:jfdiief) me.
 </br>
-Checkout my Github at [Bluebear1701](https://github.com/Bluebear1701)
+Checkout my Github at [jsldkfjosidjfs](https://github.com/jsldkfjosidjfs)

 ## License
 This application is licensed by [MIT](https://opensource.org/licenses/MIT)